matter-labs/zksync/docs/protocol.md

 revertBlocks(uint32 _maxBlocksToRevert)
 ```

-- \_maxBlocksToRevert: revert up to that number of the unverified and expired blocks.
+- `_maxBlocksToRevert`: revert up to that number of the unverified and expired blocks.

 ### Governance contract